-A keystone of this special issue of Gender, Work and Organization is a call for scholars to move beyond an approach that views 'ageing as a post-hoc theoretical or empirical consideration when researching gender, masculinity or sexuality, and to rather explore how ageing and gender inter alia is experienced, disrupted, challenged' (Riach et al: 2013: 216).
-This paper responds to that call by examining the impact of a gender blind state pension system in the UK.
-It argues that such an examination is important because the dominant discourse used to describe state pension policies, both by UK politicians and in the media more broadly, claim that the pension system treats women fairly, and equally, to men.
+Underpinning this special issue of Gender, Work and Organisation is a call for scholars to move beyond an approach that views 'ageing as a post-hoc theoretical or empirical consideration when researching gender, masculinity or sexuality, and to rather explore how ageing and gender inter alia is experienced, disrupted, challenged' (Riach et al: 2013: 216).
+This paper responds to that call by examining the impact of a gender blind state pension system.
+It argues that such an examination is important because the dominant discourse used to describe state pension policies claims that the pensions system treats women fairly, and equally, to men.
 Nevertheless, it will be demonstrated that this claim is problematic.
 As we shall see, not only do women work within a gendered labour market which affects their ability to prepare for retirement, but also that gender blindness prevents gender equality in pension provision delivery.
 More specifically it argues that the formulation of policies that would tackle the disadvantage produced by gendered occupational life courses is reinforced by a heteropatriarchal welfare system.
 Thus, what is required in order to address pension inequality is a dedication to tackling institutionalised gender disadvantage.
 This can only be done by questioning the naturalised assumptions that underpin UK pension policy, and by undertaking long-term planning to counteract inequality.
 Such an approach differs substantially to the policies implemented by successive governments over the last 30 years.